PlayStation 2 accessories: Component A/V cable

-The Component A/V Cable (SCPH-10490) is a cable capable of carrying 576i/50 Hz or 480i/60 Hz using the YPBPR and RGB standards, as well as standard stereo audio, via RCA connectors.
+The Component A/V Cable (SCPH-10100 and SCPH-10490) is a cable capable of carrying 576i/50 Hz or 480i/60 Hz using the YPBPR and RGB standards, as well as standard stereo audio, via RCA connectors.
 It provides a clearer picture than either S-Video or composite signals.
 It is also required for games which support other video modes such as "progressive scan" (480p) or 1080i.
-While the PS2 does support 240p output (which includes PS1 games) through component video, it is not supported in the YPBPR standard, so when playing PS1 games or games with 240p progressive scan mode, this may cause some compatibility issues with newer TVs and HDTVs.
+While the PS2 does support 240p output (which includes PS1 games) through component video, it is not supported in the YPBPR standard, and so may cause some compatibility issues with newer TVs and HDTVs when playing PS1 games or games with 240p progressive scan mode.
 To use the Component A/V cable, the PS2 must be set to YPBPR mode in the options.

 D-Terminal cable

-The D-Terminal cable is identical to the component cable other than its connector.
-It was sold only in Japan and uses the Japanese D-Terminal standard.
+The D-Terminal cable is identical to that of the Component A/V Cable in functionality apart from its connector, which uses the Japanese D-Terminal standard instead of RCA connectors.
+It was only sold in Japan.